By Andrew Hildreth

 The first element to consider is the case, and here I am talking specifically about the tonneau-shaped (barrel) case with which Richard Mille established himself.
 From the outset, when there were only three metals used in case manufacture - white gold, red gold and titanium - there was almost no difference in the price between the same watch in each of the metals.

 The sandwich-style Richard Mille watch case is one of the most expensive and difficult to manufacture.
 Comprised of three decks - front and back bezels, as well as the middle section - each component is curved.
-There are no flat surfaces to make machining easier and what's more, the three curved surfaces have to fit together to within one hundredth of a millimetre to stop moisture or dust entering.
+There are no flat surfaces to make machining easier and, what’s more, the three curved surfaces have to fit together to within 100th of a millimetre to stop moisture or dust entering.

-For the RM056 series, where the case is manufactured from sapphire crystal, Mille had to find new ways to polish crystal to the required dimensions of the tonneau case.
-Polishing flat surfaces is easy; but polishing complex curved surfaces presents a whole new set of problems.
+For the RM056 series and the RM 07-02 Gemset Sapphire models, where the case is manufactured from sapphire crystal, Mille had to find new ways to polish crystal to the required dimensions of the tonneau case.
+Polishing flat surfaces is easy, but polishing complex curved surfaces presents a whole new set of problems.
 The method requires that the surfaces be polished using ultrasound in a pot of viscous diamond-particle filled mud, where the effects of polishing cannot be measured.
-The failure rate for such a process is high when the three parts of the case have to fit to within the same one hundredth of a millimeter tolerance.
+The failure rate for such a process is high when the three parts of the case have to fit to within the same 100th of a millimetre tolerance.
+The range of Gemset Sapphire watches now includes blue, green and pink sapphire crystal, this year with an extra dose of diamonds.
+The sapphire crystal requires 40 days of finishing and twice the time to set the gemstones compared to ceramics or Carbon TPT.

 Apart from the cases, the movements inside are not standard, have usually required a comprehensive redesign and are coated in materials new to high-end watchmaking.
 Mille never did enter the classical world of Geneva stripes and perlage decorations - his watch movements are coated in PVD (Physical Vapor Deposition) or Titalyt.
 The movement parts are usually a hybrid of titanium with other materials that Mille’s dedicated team of watchmakers and micro engineers spend years perfecting.

 This may not be the model of the lonely Swiss watchmaker, but then Mille never intended for it to be so.
-Richard Mille watches are more akin to Formula 1 cars: cutting-edge use of material science, combining hand finishing with exemplary mechanics and, by necessity, a highly limited production.
+Richard Mille watches are more akin to Formula 1 cars with their cutting-edge use of material science, combining hand finishing with exemplary mechanics and, by necessity, a highly limited production.